 Mudslide Charley is a Missoula Montana born band that delivers house rockin' roots music.
 Marco Littig (Mudslide) has led the band through many evolutions.
-From Its first sparks in 2004, the band continued to ignite and morph over the years into the now five piece powerhouse of diverse musicians and songwriters.
+From Its first sparks in 2004, the band continued to ignite and morph over the years into the now six piece powerhouse of diverse musicians and songwriters.
 They draw inspiration from a more antiquated era when Muddy Waters and John Lee Hooker first fused the rough and rural vibes of southern acoustic blues with modern electric instruments.

 Marco Littig: slide/lead guitar and vocals

 That singular gliss of pain and hope that chimes from slide guitar, fused with the defiant and mournful resolve of Delta blues penetrated the haze of collapse around 26 year old, Marco Littig.
 Living in the cacophony of New York City, and desperately holding on to an inevitably failed marriage, he dropped out of graduate school at the New School for Social Research, to chase the inspiration of a muse he knew nothing about.
 Marco, picked up the guitar for the first time with the expressed intention of playing and singing Delta blues.

 After twenty-six years, six albums, over a thousand live gigs, a new marriage, family, and business, the passion for the blues that guided Marco out of hell, still inspires purpose, and joy.
 When asked by a co-worker, who came to one of MudSlide Charley’s early shows on a late Wednesday night, with only five other patrons in the room listening, “Why, do you do this?”
 Marco, paused, and then replied.
 “This what I do.”

 Lee Rizzo: vocals, rhythm guitar, and washboard